 High-end cabinet handles cost about $15 to $20 a piece, and an average kitchen requires 25 handles for drawers and cabinets, according to home maintenance and repair company Mr. Handyman.
 So the cost of installing new, quality hardware could range from approximately $375 to $500.

 Average cost: $950

 Replacing a worn or dated backsplash with one made of tile is an affordable way to improve the look of your kitchen — and to better protect the space between your cabinets and countertop from water, Pickens said.
 And it will last at least 20 years.
 “That will certainly stand the test of time,” he said.

-On average, the cost of installing a porcelain tile backsplash in a 10-foot by 10-foot kitchen is $950 for labor and materials, according to Fixr.
-Over the 20 years or more it will last, it’s a cost of just $47.50 a year.
+On average, the cost of installing a porcelain tile backsplash in a 10-foot by 10-foot kitchen is about $950 for labor and materials, according to Fixr.
+Over the 20 years or more it will last, it’s a cost of approximately $47.50 a year.